All Episodes

 Thank you for waiting.

-I appreciate your patience.
+Appreciate your patience.

 Thank you, Russ.

-Uh, big fan of your show.
+Big fan of your sale.

-Glad uh you could take my call.
+Glad you could take my call.

-Um, I I have one quick question for you.
+I have one quick question for you.

 This is a trap you are laying for the host, and a novice, inexperienced host would fall for it.

-But that I don't even accept your premise.
+But I don't even accept your premise.

 What is your premise about this?

-That Romney doesn't represent the bulk of America because he's invested $25 million in the Caymans.
+That Romney doesn't represent the bulk of America because he's invested $25 million in the Caymans?

-Well, I mean, most Americans that that I know of and talk to every day don't have the ability to offshore millions of funds in secret bank accounts.
+Well, I mean, most Americans that I know of and talk to every day don't have the ability to offshore millions of funds in secret bank accounts.

 They're not secret.